Jump to content

 Prerequisites

-• Make sure that Port 1947 is not blocked by any firewall (or other security software) as the Sentinel LDK License Manager uses it for communication.
+• Make sure that port 1947 is not blocked by any firewall (or other security software) as the Sentinel LDK License Manager uses it for communication.

 Local System Configuration

-The local system that holds the network dongle needs to have the Sentinel LDK License Manager installed, and running on it.
+The local system that holds the network dongle needs to have the Sentinel LDK License Manager installed and running on it.
 This is as simple as installing Intella or Intella Connect on the local system.
 The necessary drivers and applications for the License Manager will be installed during the Intella installation.

 1. Install Intella or Intella Connect on the local system.

-3. Once you have confirmed that Intella starts with no HASP or dongle issues, you need to make some changes in the Sentinel Admin Control Center (SACC).
-The first setting is located in the 'Access from Remote Clients' tab which can be access at this link: http://localhost:1947/_int_/config_from.html.
+2. Once you have confirmed that Intella starts with no HASP or dongle issues, you need to make some changes in the Sentinel Admin Control Center (SACC).
+The first setting is located in the 'Access from Remote Clients' tab which can be accessed at this link: http://localhost:1947/_int_/config_from.html.
 Make sure that the setting for 'Allow Access from Remote Clients' is checked.
 Click Submit if you have made changes.

 Cloud System Configuration